SigNoz/signoz.io/docs/instrumentation/javascript.md

 ### Nestjs Instrumentation

-OpenTelemetry Nest instrumentation allows the user to automatically collect trace data from nestjs application.
-The `opentelemetry/auto-instrumentations-node` can be used to initialize automatic instrumentation for Nest framework.
+OpenTelemetry Nestjs instrumentation allows the user to automatically collect trace data from nestjs application.
+The `opentelemetry/auto-instrumentations-node` can be used to initialize automatic instrumentation for Nestjs framework.

 **Supported Versions**